A better way to convert text to a smart object in Photoshop

 Applying a filter to the text

-I’ll quickly apply the same Gaussian Blur filter to the text by going up to the Filter menu, choosing Blur and then Gaussian Blur.
+I’ll apply the same Gaussian Blur filter to the text by going to Filter > Blur > Gaussian Blur.

 Choosing the Gaussian Blur filter.